SHSongs/tsp-solver/README.md

 ## Reward
-Reward did not use the formula in the paper.
+We did not use the reward function in the paper.
-It used the sum of rewards given in gym.
-But Gym doesn't go back to the starting point.
+We used the sum of rewards from the gym. but gym doesn't go back to the starting point.
-After the game, the distance from the last point to the starting point was added to the total reward.
+After the game, the distance from the last point and the starting point is added to the total reward.

 ## Usage
 ### Active search